 try:

-raw = generate_dalle_image(row['prompt'])
+raw = generate_dalle_image(row["prompt"])

-out_file = Path(output_dir) / f"{safe_name}.png"
+out_file = Path(output_dir) / f"{slugify(row['title'])}.png"

-format_to_youtube(raw, row['title'], font_path, str(out_file))
+format_to_youtube(raw, row["title"], font_path, str(out_file))

 except Exception as e: